vk0808/meme-generator/README.md

 To view demo [Clicke here](https://csb-8w8cg.netlify.app/) <br>
 To view on CodeSandbox [Click here](https://codesandbox.io/s/github/vk0808/meme-generator)

-A customised meme generator app, built in ReactJS.
-It is a web app, which fetchs random meme images from an API, adds the  top text and a bottom text to it and provides option for downloading.
+A customized meme generator app, built-in ReactJS.
+It is a web app, which fetches random meme images from an API, adds the top text and a bottom text to it, and provides an option for downloading.

 ## Quick start: